| Frightening information about the

 discoveries about the Pledge's poisonous pedigree.

-2. The original Pledge began with a military salute that then
+2. The original Pledge began with a military salute that

-stretched out toward the flag.
+then stretched out toward the flag.
 Historic photographs are at http://rexcurry.net/pledge2.html

 and at http://rexcurry.net/pledge_military.html

-In actual use, the second part of the gesture was performed with a straight
+In actual use, the second part of the gesture was performed with a

-an extended military salute via the pledge. http://rexcurry.net/book1a1contents-pledge.html
+is an extended military salute via the pledge. http://rexcurry.net/book1a1contents-pledge.html

-3. Francis Bellamy (author of the "Pledge of Allegiance") and
+3. Francis Bellamy (author of the "Pledge of Allegiance")

-Edward to socialistic "Fourierism") were socialists.
-Edward, Charles
+introduced Edward to socialistic "Fourierism") were socialists.

-the "Nationalist Educational Association."
+and the "Nationalist Educational Association."
 They wanted all of society

 to ape the military and they touted "military socialism" and the "industrial

 army."
-Edward’s book was an international bestseller, translated into
+Edward’s book was an international bestseller, translated

-every major language (including German) and he inspired the "Nationalist
+into every major language (including German) and he inspired the "Nationalist

 Party" (in the USA) and their dogma influenced socialists worldwide (including